The Young Americans Performing Arts Workshops and Summer Camps

 • Ages: 5–18 years old

-• Schedule: 3-day signature workshops and 5-day performing arts summer camps
+• Schedule: 5-day performing arts summer camps

-The Young Americans was founded in 1962 by Milton C. Anderson.
-It is a charitable organization with a mission dedicated to the promotion of understanding and goodwill among people throughout the world through music, dance, performance, academic education, and cultural interaction among Student Members and their audiences.
-The Young Americans’ Mission is to provide education, guidance and inspiration to young performers from any and all walks of life.
+The Young Americans’ mission states that it is a charitable organization dedicated to the promotion of understanding and goodwill among people throughout the world through music, dance, performance, academic education, and cultural interaction among Student Members and their audiences, and that its mission is to provide education, guidance and inspiration to young performers from any and all walks of life.
+Its Performing Arts Outreach programs are described as creating the largest music education movement in the world, and its Signature Workshops and Summer Camps are described as inspiring youth, empowering teachers, and strengthening education systems across the globe.
+Summer Camp is described as more than just a high-caliber performing arts camp.

-On average each year, The Young Americans visit over 200 communities and work with over 52,000 students from kindergarten to high school.
-Their youth programs have reached nearly all 50 states and countries including Australia, New Zealand, Canada, England, Ireland, Scotland, Wales, Germany, Luxembourg, Netherlands, Ukraine, Gibraltar, Spain, Poland, Czech Republic, Sweden, Latvia, Estonia, Russia, China, Japan, and South Africa.
+On average each year, The Young Americans visit over 200 communities and work with over 52,000 students from kindergarten to high school, and their youth programs have reached students in nearly all 50 states and in countries including Australia, New Zealand, Canada, England, Ireland, Scotland, Wales, Germany, Luxembourg, Netherlands, Ukraine, Gibraltar, Spain, Poland, Czech Republic, Sweden, Latvia, Estonia, Russia, China, Japan, and South Africa.
 A portion of the ticket sales collected in their camps is donated to local organizations and school music programs that support music and arts programs throughout the year.
+The Turn Up the Music campaign is described as a one million dollar commitment to the arts; in 2015, they gave $220,000 nationally, visited 236 communities, and worked with over 52,000 school-aged students, with total support to date equaling $650,000.

-Last updated March 26, 2026.
+Last updated June 25, 2026.

 • Ages: 5–18 years old

-• Schedule: 3-day signature workshops and 5-day performing arts summer camps
+• Schedule: 5-day performing arts summer camps

-The Young Americans was founded in 1962 by Milton C. Anderson.
-It is a charitable organization with a mission dedicated to the promotion of understanding and goodwill among people throughout the world through music, dance, performance, academic education, and cultural interaction among Student Members and their audiences.
-The Young Americans’ Mission is to provide education, guidance and inspiration to young performers from any and all walks of life.
+The Young Americans’ mission states that it is a charitable organization dedicated to the promotion of understanding and goodwill among people throughout the world through music, dance, performance, academic education, and cultural interaction among Student Members and their audiences, and that its mission is to provide education, guidance and inspiration to young performers from any and all walks of life.
+Its Performing Arts Outreach programs are described as creating the largest music education movement in the world, and its Signature Workshops and Summer Camps are described as inspiring youth, empowering teachers, and strengthening education systems across the globe.
+Summer Camp is described as more than just a high-caliber performing arts camp.

-On average each year, The Young Americans visit over 200 communities and work with over 52,000 students from kindergarten to high school.
-Their youth programs have reached nearly all 50 states and countries including Australia, New Zealand, Canada, England, Ireland, Scotland, Wales, Germany, Luxembourg, Netherlands, Ukraine, Gibraltar, Spain, Poland, Czech Republic, Sweden, Latvia, Estonia, Russia, China, Japan, and South Africa.
+On average each year, The Young Americans visit over 200 communities and work with over 52,000 students from kindergarten to high school, and their youth programs have reached students in nearly all 50 states and in countries including Australia, New Zealand, Canada, England, Ireland, Scotland, Wales, Germany, Luxembourg, Netherlands, Ukraine, Gibraltar, Spain, Poland, Czech Republic, Sweden, Latvia, Estonia, Russia, China, Japan, and South Africa.
 A portion of the ticket sales collected in their camps is donated to local organizations and school music programs that support music and arts programs throughout the year.
+The Turn Up the Music campaign is described as a one million dollar commitment to the arts; in 2015, they gave $220,000 nationally, visited 236 communities, and worked with over 52,000 school-aged students, with total support to date equaling $650,000.

-Last updated March 26, 2026.
+Last updated June 25, 2026.

 Is this your business?
 There is no cost, but you will be asked to sign up or log in.